S. Korea empowers nurses as doctors' strike continues

 The government has set a Thursday ultimatum for doctors to return to work, saying that legal action -- including prosecution and the suspension of medical licences -- will be taken against those who refuse.

-Seoul says it has one of the lowest doctor-to-population ratios among developed countries, and the government is pushing hard to admit 2,000 more students to medical schools annually, starting next year.

-Junior doctors say the reforms are the final straw in a profession where they already struggle with tough working conditions.
-They also argue that the over-reliance on trainees in the current healthcare system is not reasonable or fair.
+The Korean Intern Resident Association said in a social media post Tuesday they believed the medical reforms would "destroy medical care".

-But President Yoon Suk Yeol said Tuesday that "medical reform cannot be subject to negotiation or compromise".
+South Korean President Yoon Suk Yeol said Tuesday "medical reform cannot be subject to negotiation or compromise".

 "No reasons can justify acts that hold lives and health of the people hostage," he said at a meeting.